ibm-cloud-docs/dl/order-connect.md

       You cannot request a connection to a network in another account when you create a gateway.
 However, you can request a connection to a network in another account after a gateway is provisioned.
 You also can create classic infrastructure and VPC connections after a gateway is created.
 To learn more, see [Adding virtual connections to a {{site.data.keyword.dl_short}} gateway](/docs/dl?topic=dl-add-virtual-connection).
       {: tip}

-   You can select **Transit Gateway** to bind your direct link to transit gateways.
+   * Select **Transit Gateway** to bind your direct link to transit gateways.
 You can bind your direct link to one or more local gateways, or one global gateway.

-Keep in mind that you must also initiate a Direct Link connection through the [{{site.data.keyword.cloud_notm}} Transit Gateway console](https://cloud.ibm.com/interconnectivity/transit){: external} from the same {{site.data.keyword.cloud_notm}} account.
+      If you select **Transit Gateway** as the type of network connection, you must also initiate a Direct Link connection through the [{{site.data.keyword.cloud_notm}} Transit Gateway console](https://cloud.ibm.com/interconnectivity/transit){: external} from the same {{site.data.keyword.cloud_notm}} account.
 For instructions, see [Adding a connection](/docs/transit-gateway?topic=transit-gateway-adding-connections){: external}.
       {: important}

 1. An order summary shows pricing estimates for your review.
 Read and agree to the [{{site.data.keyword.dl_short}} prerequisites](/docs/dl?topic=dl-ibm-cloud-dl-prerequisites) and review Cloud Services [Terms](https://www-03.ibm.com/software/sla/sladb.nsf/searchsaas/?searchview&searchorder=4&searchmax=0&query=(Direct+Link+Connect)).
 Then, click **Create** to complete your order.